ahujas7/BankAccount/README.md

 It is important to note that the Graphical User Interface (GUI) created is not very visually appealing.
 This project's main focus was functionality and to serve as a learning opportunity rather than user interface design.

+Check out some screenshots of the application at: https://www.sites.google.com/view/sakshamahuja/projects/bank-of-java